lavanchukka/lavanchukka/README.md

 I'm a Data enthusiast with Master’s in Information Systems & Management, and worked on various data engineering tools and services like Azure, Microsoft Fabric, Databricks, Kafka, dbt, Sql Server, Snowflake, Power BI, Tableau.

 I enjoy going beyond just using tools and actually understanding how they work under the hood like diving into architecture, query execution plans, performance optimizations, and governance.
-Lately, I have been spending more time exploring Databricks and using new services that has launched.
+Lately, I have been spending more time exploring Databricks and testing new services that has launched.

 I’m currently working on projects using dbt, MLops, MLFlows,and Snowflake.